dozierk/Doggy-Van/README.md

 If they choose incorrectly, the background will flash red.

 This game makes use of basic animation and use of AVFoundation framework.
-Also creates the need for a custom dictionary that implements the words in a different order every time the game is launched.
+Also creates the need for arrays and functions.